-- Volunteers move furniture within the warehouse and sort donations.
+- Move furniture within the warehouse and sort donations.

 2. Clothing Closet Organizer

-- Volunteers sort clothing donations for refugees to obtain clothing
+- Sort clothing donations for refugees to obtain clothing

 Not able to commit to a hands-on, relational volunteer opportunity?
-Join our prayer team and pray for our refugees for an hour each week.
+Join our prayer team and pray for our refugees and the greater newcomer community for 15 minutes each week.
 Learn more by visiting our website’s prayer page.